trangnguyen2906/Buyer-Behavior-and-Product-Analysis-in-Mobile-Retail/README.md

 ### 1️⃣ **Customer Behavior Analysis**

-🎯 **Objective**: Identify who the customers are, and understand their shopping habits
+🎯 **Objective**: This part explores who the customers are, how often they purchase, and their preferences by segment, with the goal to:

+- Identify high-value customer segments by age, gender, and region

+- Reveal loyal customers based on order frequency and total spending

+- Understand which demographics prefer specific brands or models

+- Support targeted marketing and customer segmentation strategies

 #### 🟡 **How many customers buy each month?**